theviper667/AppiumAndroidMyDemo/Readme.md

 6. Attempting to login with unauthorized credentials shows the correct error

 CatalogTest
-1. Verify details of each product on the catalog and product pages
+1. Verify details of each product on the catalog and product pages (Demonstrates data driving from file)
 2. Full checkout flow for each product

+Note: Not an exhaustive list of tests needed for this app